kimrin/JapaneseChess/README.md

 How to Play
 --------------------------------------------------

-run the Shogi Dokoro UI Interface and regstrate Julia/Main.jl as Shogi Engine. please add "#!/your/Julia/executable/path" to top of Julia/Main.jl.
+run the Shogi Dokoro UI and regstrate Julia/Main.jl as Shogi Engine. please add "#!/your/Julia/executable/path" in the top of Julia/Main.jl. for example: #!/home/kimrin/julia-master/julia

-(Before registrate Shogi Engine, comment out Main.jl's "please commented out in registration" require command lines, and registrate.
-After registrattion, uncomment out these lines.)
+(Before registrate Shogi Engine, comment out Main.jl's "please commented out when registration" require command lines, and registrate.
+After registration, uncommented out these lines.)

-A necessary file "fv.bin" in top directory is not in our repogitory (Because of different distribution LICENSE).
+A necessary file "fv.bin" in top directory is not belonging our repogitory (Because of different distribution LICENSE).

 Please download recent "Bonanza" Shogi program and copy "fv.bin" into this directory.

-I'll describe how to play Shogi Dokoro UI Interface in later...
+I'll describe how to play Shogi Dokoro UI in later...

 License
 --------------------------------------------------
 MIT License